stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 and for all his interest in the place was not eager to encourage young thoughts toward the abnormal.
-His own view, postulating simply a building and location of markedly unsanitary qualities, had nothing to do with abnormality; but he realised that the very picturesqueness which aroused his own interest would in a boy&rsquo;s fanciful mind take on all manner of gruesome imaginative associations.
+His own view, postulating simply a building and location of markedly unsanitary qualities, had nothing to do with abnormality; but he realised that the very picturesqueness which aroused his own interest would in a boy's fanciful mind take on all manner of gruesome imaginative associations.

   The doctor was a bachelor; a white-haired, clean-shaven, old-fashioned gentleman, and a local historian of note, who had often broken a lance with such controversial guardians of tradition as Sidney S. Rider and Thomas W. Bicknell.
-He lived with one manservant in a Georgian homestead with knocker and iron-railed steps, balanced eerily on a steep ascent of North Court Street beside the ancient brick court and colony house where his grandfather&mdash;a cousin of that celebrated privateersman, Capt.
-Whipple, who burnt His Majesty&rsquo;s armed schooner Gaspee   in 1772&mdash;had voted in the legislature on May 4, 1776, for the independence of the Rhode Island Colony.
+He lived with one manservant in a Georgian homestead with knocker and iron-railed steps, balanced eerily on a steep ascent of North Court Street beside the ancient brick court and colony house where his grandfather--a cousin of that celebrated privateersman, Capt.
+Whipple, who burnt His Majesty's armed schooner Gaspee   in 1772--had voted in the legislature on May 4, 1776, for the independence of the Rhode Island Colony.
 Around him in the damp, low-ceiled library with the musty white panelling, heavy carved overmantel, and small-paned, vine-shaded windows, were the relics and records of his ancient family, among which were many dubious allusions to the shunned house in Benefit Street.
-That pest spot lies not far distant&mdash;for Benefit runs ledgewise just above the court-house along the precipitous hill up which the first settlement climbed.
+That pest spot lies not far distant--for Benefit runs ledgewise just above the court-house along the precipitous hill up which the first settlement climbed.

   When, in the end, my insistent pestering and maturing years evoked from my